-Cook: In a large pot, heat oil over medium heat, add shallots and saute a 3 -4 minutes or until softened.
-Add butternut squash and herbs, cook another 4 minutes stirring occasionally.
+Cook: In a large pot, heat oil over medium heat, add shallots and saute 4 minutes or until softened.
+Add butternut squash, garlic, and herbs, cook another 4 minutes stirring occasionally.
 Add broth, bring to a boil, cover, reduce heat to low and cook, stirring occasionally, until squash is softened, about 8 – 10 minutes.
-Add milk and beans to the pot.
+Add milk and optional beans to the pot.

 Serves 4 – 6

 Store: Leftovers can be stored in the refrigerator for 4 – 5 days, in covered containers.
 For longer storage, keep in the freezer stored in freezer safe containers or bags.
 Reheat on the stovetop over low heat until warmed through or in the microwave.